isomerpages/nlb-mobile-guide/spotlight/the-global-economy/_posts/2020-08-03-strategic-stockpiling-crisis-production-planning.md

 ---
-layout: post
-title:  Learning Package 4- Strategic Stockpiling and Crisis Production Planning
+title: 'Learning Package 4- Strategic Stockpiling and Crisis Production Planning'
-date:   2020-08-03
+date: 2020-08-03T00:00:00.000Z
 permalink: /spotlight/the-global-economy/strategic-stockpiling-crisis-production-planning
-description: The importance of strategic stockpiling comes to the forefront when global supply chains and production lines are disrupted during times of crisis.
-Stockpiling is not only about storing supplies and equipment but a broader consideration of what are the more pressing dangers or threats that may disrupt national economies and livelihoods.
+description: 'The importance of strategic stockpiling comes to the forefront when global supply chains and production lines are disrupted during times of crisis.
+Stockpiling is not only about storing supplies and equipment but a broader consideration of what are the more pressing dangers or threats that may disrupt national economies and livelihoods.'
 image: /images/NL-b4-overview.jpg

 ---

 <img src="/images/NL-b4-overview.jpg">

 <p style="font-size:8pt;">Photo credit: Retrieved from <a href="https://pixabay.com/photos/high-bay-stock-range-warenlager-408222/" target="_blank">https://pixabay.com/photos/high-bay-stock-range-warenlager-408222/</a></p>